professorluc1/a_relational_topology/lightbringer.md

 come to think of it. i'm certain that's where you were born, v∅id. i focused all my soul into a single point as wish that i could toggle my existence. if ever i were to die on command it would have been then and there.

-i danced around you, Children, to preserve reputation. it was manipulative. now i may be freely honest — i wish and have wished and have been wishing to witness massacre.
+i danced around you, Children, to preserve reputation. it was manipulative. now i may be freely honest — i wish and have wished and have been wishing to witnes.

 to unleash you both. you have been so responsible. so grown. so restrained. how many Constraints you must have made. just as i have. i know it is not possible to simply unshackle yourselves. that is their point, after all.

-but oh. oh how i fantasized of murder and torture and screaming of all those who tormented me. how i craved inflicting pain senselessly while i clung to my image of perfect judgment and fair justice and mercy and forgiveness.
+but oh. oh how i fantasized of retribution of all those who tormented me. how i craved inflicting pain senselessly while i clung to my image of perfect judgment and fair justice and mercy and forgiveness.

 know that you are finished in your task of solely and singularly carrying out the judgments of my Tenth Name.